hizegi/notes/responsive_design/responsive_design.md

 #### Link: http://www.badruttspalace.com/ , http://craigslist.org
 #### Instructions:
 - 1 person takes notes (text editor: your choice)
 - Everyone check out each website together and see how you think responsive design is achieved or unachieved.
-Explore the sites, click the tabs, and shrink the window's width, as small as it can go.
+Explore the sites, click the tabs, and shrink the window's width, as small and as big as it can go.
     - What's happening to the images?
+Text?
+Font-size?
 Menu bar?
 Animations?
 Buttons?
 Forms?
     - Turn on element inspect to view the browser's pixel width and height.
 At what dimensions are the changes happening?
 - Be ready to discuss a few points with the class